ColinConwell/PyrSync/README.md

-# PySyncPack
+# Py

-An enhanced rsync wrapper with native VCS and .gitignore support, providing both a Python API and a command-line interface.
+An enhanced rsync wrapper, providing both a Python API and a command-line interface.

 *Caveat Emptor*: The code in this package was developed and tested by a human, but may still contain bugs.
 Documentation was written largely by a machine (Claude 3.5 Sonnet), and may contain errors.